ronaldgrn/ansible-rancher-deployer/README.md

 ```

 If you need a specific version of rancher, change `rancher_tag` to the desired version.

+If you will be using your providers firewall, uncomment the `ufw` role.

 Run  the following command to deploy